agscala/agscala.github.com/_posts/2012-04-24-whirlwind-vimscript.md

 Nearly all of the following information can be found in [Vim's internal documentation](http://vimdoc.sourceforge.net/htmldoc/usr_41.html).

 You should probably already know how to program before reading this.

+Vim's built in documentation is excellent.
+Try `:h <searchterm>` to read more inside Vim.
+You can start a REPL inside Vim by issuing the command `gQ` in normal mode if you want to play around with Vimscript.

 *Note:
 Examples may contain tokens resembling `<token>`.